kexiZeroing/kexiZeroing.github.io/src/blog/using-es-modules.md

    }
    ```

+### Requiring ESM in Node.js
+The capability to `require()` ESM modules in Node.js marks an incredible milestone.
+This feature allows packages to be published as ESM-only while still being consumable by CJS codebases with minimal modifications.

 **Updates for Node.js 22:** Support for require()ing ESM graphs is now enabled through experimental flag.
 We intend to enable it by default in the future to allow package authors to publish ESM-only packages while maintaining support for CJS users, and help the ecosystem migrate to ESM incrementally.

+> Update: In the release of version 22.12.0, it is now no longer behind a flag on v22.x.
+Users can check `process.features.require_module` to see whether `require(esm)` is enabled in the current Node.js instance.

 ```js
 // Define a module in a file named 'math-utils.mjs'